pythonindia/inpycon-blog/content/blog/2021/cfp_help.md

 ### **Join us on Zulip for faster answers to any questions**

 You can always contact our mentors on Zulip.
-You can join them on the [PyCon India Zulip Channel](https://pyconindia.zulipchat.com/#) and drop a text in the [pre-cfp topic](https://pyconindia.zulipchat.com/#narrow/stream/245487-wg.2Fmentorship/topic/pre-cfp) of the #wg/mentorship stream (Streams are available to choose from the sidebar on the left).
+You can join them on the [PyCon India Zulip Channel](https://pyconindia.zulipchat.com/#) and drop a text in the [pre-cfp-21 topic](https://pyconindia.zulipchat.com/#narrow/stream/245487-wg.2Fmentorship/topic/pre-cfp-21) of the #wg/mentorship stream (Streams are available to choose from the sidebar on the left).

 ### **Open Mentorship calls**